Northern Michigan Wildcats football, 2020–present: 2024

 The 2024 Northern Michigan Wildcats football team represented Northern Michigan University as a member of the Great Lakes Intercollegiate Athletic Conference (GLIAC) during the 2024 NCAA Division II football season.
 In their second year under head coach Shane Richardson, the Wildcats compiled a 0–11 record (0–7 in conference games), finished in last place in the GLIAC, and were outscored by a total of 451 to 172.
+The season was part of a 28-game losing streak that included the entire 2023 and 2024 seasons and continued into the first half of the 2025 season.